TrevorByron/TrevorByron/README.md

 I am a designer, tinkerer, and builder.
 I was born in Nairobi, Kenya, and grew up in a remote Maasai village in the southern highlands called the Loita Hills.
 I then lived in Lisbon, Portugal for six years before moving to the USA in 2007.

 My path to design has been very much not straightforward.
-I've toured the USA multiple times playing music as a (https://open.spotify.com/artist/22FsgmdsdCGmi3SPwOVgBw?si=vBEnnSBcSsiX-M7GZJ4e9g&dl_branch=1 "singer-songwriter") , worked as a high-end Finish Carpenter, lead safaris in Tanzania, cleaned swimming pools in Dripping Springs, Texas, and worked a whole lot of other random jobs.
+I've toured the USA multiple times playing music as a [singer-songwriter](https://open.spotify.com/artist/22FsgmdsdCGmi3SPwOVgBw?si=vBEnnSBcSsiX-M7GZJ4e9g&dl_branch=1), worked as a high-end Finish Carpenter, lead safaris in Tanzania, cleaned swimming pools in Dripping Springs, Texas, and worked a whole lot of other random jobs.
 I currently work as a Senior UX Designer at Toro TMS.
 Outside of work, I love riding mountain bikes and making things with my hands.
 I travel to Tanzania once a year to spend time with family.